uccdga/site/_pages/about.md

 ### What should I wear?

-Most people wear casual business attire, though you’ll see a range from jeans to suits.
+Most people wear casual business attire, though you’ll see a range from jeans to suits/dresses.
 Please come as you are.

 ### What about my kids?